top of page

 THE APPLICATION PACKET

 Each student is required to complete an application packet prior to the interview.
-This packet includes a resume, cover letter and job application.
-I provide them with a resume presentation, resume sample & guide, cover letter sample & guide that they can look at to understand what is expected in the process.
-These will all be completed along with a generic job application and turned in both printed (so I have have them at the actual interview) and digital formats (so I can archive the files for future students to look at and if we need to doing video interviews using Zoom or Google Meet)
+This packet includes a resume, cover letter, and job application.
+I provide them with a resume presentation, resume sample & guide, and cover letter sample & guide that they can look at to understand what is expected in the process.
+These will all be completed along with a generic job application and turned in both printed (so I have them at the actual interview) and digital formats (so I can archive the files for future students to look at and if we need to do video interviews using Zoom or Google Meet)

 WHAT WILL THEY ASK ME?